Baqend/guide/src/index.md

 ## Advanced request handling

-In addition to the simplified `call(db, obj, req)` method we provide an advanced way to handle requests within baqend modules.
+In addition to the simplified `call(db, obj, req)` method we provide an advanced way to handle requests within Baqend modules.
 You can implement GET and POST request handling separately by implementing a equivalent `get(db, req, res)` and `post(db, req, res)`.